Declarative YAML Specs

 - name: analyst

-prompt: Extract key facts from the input.
+prompt: Extract key technical facts.

-skills: ["agent:claude-code"]
+skills: ['agent:claude-code']

 - name: writer

-prompt: Turn facts into a concise executive summary.
+prompt: Turn facts into an executive summary.

-skills: ["agent:claude-code"]
+skills: ['agent:claude-code']

 stages: